Yasith-Banuka/ML-Project/README.md

 __Construction year__
+* removed all erronous entries containing 0
 * Created a new feature called 'age'
-* The age of the entry in 2013 is recorded in this feature
+* The age of the record in 2013 is recorded in this feature (age = 2013 - construction_year.year)

 __Permit | Public meeting__
-* Encoded with boolean 0 and 1
+* Encoded with 0 and 1 for False and True respectively.
 <br/><br/>
 ## Handling missing values<br/><br/>